joncampbell123/dosbox-x/README.md

 internal commands and the internal DOS, as well as the text in DOSBox-X's drop-down menus.
 If you are a speaker of a non-English language, you are encouraged to create additional language files for use with DOSBox-X by translating messages in DOSBox-X to your language.
 Other DOSBox-X users can also use these language files for DOSBox-X to display messages in such languages.
-There are several language files available in the DOSBox-X repository, e.g.:
+Language files can be found in the `languages` directory of your DOSBox-X installation.

 |Language name|Language file|
 | --- | --- |